Electoral

 Our biggest strength as an organization is our people.
 Our groups of creative, tenacious volunteers across the country work tirelessly to help their candidates win, and we take this sixth step of our process—“sistering” candidates with teams and affiliates—very seriously.
 We are committed to finding good homes for both our volunteers and our candidates so that they can develop meaningful relationships.
 These relationships help us all expand what we think of as our own backyard to create deep, sustained engagement that results in more wins.

-At the end of each year, we engage in an end-of-year debrief and prospective planning process with our teams.
-During this process, we identify each team’s geographic priorities and assess their capacity for the next cycle.
-Our Political and Organizing Departments work in close collaboration to ensure that we are maximizing support to our candidates, and load-balancing across our national capacity.
+Our political and organizing staff work in close collaboration to ensure that we are maximizing support to our candidates, and load-balancing across our national capacity.
 Our aim is to provide an equitable amount of support to each candidate, understanding that every race is different—some may be heavily exurban and thus hard to canvass, making phonebanking more important; others may be extremely expensive because of unlimited contribution rules in a state.
 We take all of these types of factors into consideration as we make our pairings.

 STEP SEVEN: Announcing Our Endorsements

 This will occur at different times throughout the year, given the variation in filing deadlines and candidate recruitment landscape in the states we have identified for potential inclusion in our portfolio.
-Each year, we announce our support for candidates in waves.

 Contact